 - Fits the content topic that you’ve derived from your audience’s pain points

 - Is proven to work for Google advertisers (high CPC)

 You will then need to prime your content for this keyword and optimise your page for search.
-If you’d like to learn more about that, check out Page Optimisation: How We Optimise Every Page and Blog for Search.
+To do this, you should learn more about using LSI Keywords and discover How to Use Old Content to Generate More Google Traffic.